 - Other items of value (jewelry, artwork, collections, antiques, automobiles, etc.)

 After considering the properties you own, you may find a gift of property other than cash to be an attractive alternative.
 Giving in this way may enable you to make gifts while conserving cash for other uses and enjoying what may be greater tax savings than those provided by gifts of cash.
 See Example

 When Property is Worth More

-If you have property, such as stocks and mutual funds, that is worth more than you paid for it and it has been owned for more than a year, you can generally enjoy greater tax savings from giving that property than from giving an equivalent amount of cash.
-That's because a gift of such property lets you bypass capital gains tax that could be due if you sold the asset.
-You are also entitled to a charitable income tax deduction based on the property's current value, including any "paper profit."
+If you have property, such as stocks and mutual funds, that is worth more than you paid for it and it has been owned for more than a year, you may enjoy greater tax savings from giving that property than from giving the same amount of cash.
+You may also receive a charitable income tax deduction based on the property’s current value, not just its original cost.

 - Jordan is in the 35% tax bracket and a 15% capital gains tax bracket and would like to make a $10,000 gift to Bellevue Foundation.

 - Jordan gives appreciated securities with a cost basis of $2,000 instead of cash.
 Bellevue Foundation sells the securities, pays no capital gains tax and receives $10,000, less expenses, from the sale.